333 Rule of Adopting A Dog

 After 3 Weeks

 After 3 weeks, your dog is starting to get used to your comings and goings from the home, learning the daily routine, and starting to figure out the timing for their next meal.
 Your dog will learn that you walk with them at the same time every morning, and that they go out for regular potty breaks.
 You’ll start to see more of your dog’s true personality and less of their first response – whether that was fear, excitement, stress or some combination when you first brought them home.
 They will begin to feel settled in their new home.
-When they start to feel more comfortable, they will start test the boundaries you’ve established.
+When they start to feel more comfortable, they will start to test the boundaries you’ve established.
 Remember to give calm feedback when they misbehave and be sure to praise each success.
-This is the time when you can start to work on basic commands, and you might have narrowed down your dog’s behavior problems (if any) at this point will be the ones that will remain unless you attend training classes or seek help from a professional dog trainer.
-Keep in mind that it your dog won't be completely perfect, but at this point any issues will become less frequent and less stressful.
+This is the time when you can start to work on basic commands, and you might have begun to narrow down your dog’s behavior problems (if any).
+If you have uncovered some, then this is the time to consider training classes or seek help from a professional dog trainer.
+Keep in mind that your really can't expect your dog to be absolutely perfect right from the beginning, but any issues will become less frequent and less stressful with the help of a professional.

 After 3 Months

 When you get to 3 months with your rescue dog, most dogs know they are “home.”
 It may seem like a long process to get there, but with patience they will learn to trust you, understand their routine and build a bond.
 You can use affection as a resource for good behavior.
-It is very important not to ease up on training sessions, the more the better to practice and be ready if any issues arise to seek out help.
+It is very important not to ease up on training sessions, the more the better, and if any issues arise, it's best to seek out help sooner rather than later.